Over the last few weeks, Rick Schwartz has fallen beyond head over heels in love with Twitter.

 The Domain Developer

-I’ve also spent 15 years in software and web development, and search marketing.
-I’ve had a number of developed websites to flop, crash, and burn more often than succeed.
+I’ve also spent 15 years in software, web development, and search marketing.
+I’ve had many developed websites flop, crash, and burn more often than succeed.

 So, trying to be the next Mike Cyger (and congrats to him on DNAcademy, DomainSherpa.com, Efty.com, etc.) in development was out of the question for me.